Iulia-Calota/ISTQB-Manual-Testing-Foundation-Project/README.md

 ## Software Testing Life Cycle (STLC)

- After planning the objectives, principles, and test approaches, we defined the entry and exit criteria, executed the test suites, generated reports, and completed the test process, making the project ready for a new version release.
+ ~~After planning the objectives, principles, and test approaches, we defined the entry and exit criteria, executed the test suites, generated reports, and completed the test process, making the project ready for a new version release.
+~~

 # Entry Criteria

-- All functional, product description and prices are approved by the stakeholders/ marketing team.
+- Review the Fenty website's specifications for "Favorites" and "Sign in" functionalities.
+- Identify the key functionalities to be tested.
+- Create a requirements traceability matrix (RTM) to map requirements to test cases.
 - User stories or use cases are complete and reviewed.
 - Test suites/ Test cases are written, reviewed, and mapped to requirements.
 - Test data is prepared, validated, and available.